 Accruing holidays during your notice period depends on whether or not the notice period is paid out.
 If you are in your notice period and continue to work as per regular employment, you will continue to earn entitlements, including leave.
 However, if instead your notice period is paid out, you will no longer be able to accrue further leave.

 This article is provided as general information only and does not consider your specific situation, objectives or needs.
-It does not represent financial or legal advice upon which any person may act.
+WealthVisory Private Clients makes no warranties about the ongoing completeness or accuracy of this information.
+It does not represent financial advice upon which any person may act.
 Implementation and suitability requires a detailed analysis of your specific circumstances.

 Matthew has a wide ranging background in business, finance, taxation and accounting with over 25